Afghan, Tunisian and Broomstick lace crochet techniques

 While crocheting, check work occasionally to be sure you are not getting tighter or looser with your stitches.
 Most sweater patterns will also include diagrams so you can measure your front, back, and sleeves as you go for accuracy.

 Filet crochet is a form of lace that creates holes in a double crochet fabric by using chain stitches and skipping stitches.
 A filet chart shows where to place double crochets and chain one spaces in order to create a lace picture such as a flower or bird.
+It creates very intricate pieces and can be used to make novelty items.

 Broomstick lace is crochet done over a jumbo knitting needle, also called a jack pin.
 This technique can be blended with regular crochet stitches or used alone to make quick, lacy items such as baby blankets and shawls.
+Broomstick lace projects take shape quite quickly once you’ve mastered the basic technique.

 Afghan crochet, also called Tunisian crochet, is crochet that imitates knitting.
 Stitches are collected on a long crochet hook (afghan hook), then worked off.
 Each row takes two passes, so this is not a fast technique.